codecombat/codecombat/app/assets/markdown/getting-started-zh-HANS.md

 <!-- ##### STEP 6
 ## Licensing Students

-Students are required to have a license to access any content after the first unit, *Prologue: The Sky Mountain*.
+Students are required to have a license to access any content after the first unit, *Chapter 1: Up The Mountain*.
 When you assign a new course, a license will automatically be applied to the student.
 By default, all licenses expire one year from when they are granted.
 A single license allows a single student access to all of the units available.

 Initially, for those starting out in Ozaria, once available content has been completed students will be able to use the same license to play CodeCombat content.
 This will be a temporary process while we continue to develop more of Ozaria.